cloudmesh-community/sp20-516-246/chapter/ai-services-overview.md

 ## Why AI in the cloud

-You don’t need to use a cloud provider to build a machine learning solution.
-After all, there are plenty of open source machine learning frameworks, such as TensorFlow, MXNet, and CNTK that companies can run on their own hardware.
-However, companies building sophisticated machine learning models in-house are likely to run into issues scaling their workloads, because training real-world models typically requires large compute clusters.

-The barriers to entry for bringing machine learning capabilities to enterprise applications are high on many fronts.
+A cloud provider is not necessary to build a machine learning solution .
+There are open source machine learning frameworks, such as TensorFlow, MXNet, and CNTK that companies can run on their own hardware .
+However, companies may run into issues scaling their workloads.
+Also , there are barriers to entry for bringing machine learning capabilities to enterprise applications.
 The specialized skills required to build, train, and deploy machine learning models and the computational and special-purpose hardware requirements add up to higher costs for labor, development, and infrastructure.

-These are problems that cloud computing can solve and the leading public cloud platforms are on a mission to make it easier for companies to leverage machine learning capabilities to solve business problems without the full tech burden [@sp20-516-246-AIServ].
+Cloud computing can solve both issues and the leading public cloud platforms are on a mission to make it easier for companies to leverage machine learning capabilities to solve business problems without the full tech burden [@sp20-516-246-AIServ].